bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 So for the most part, if you look at marketplaces like NiceHash and Mining Regret tools, you have pretty short contract durations there, which makes it okay if you're kind of trying to do the betting in one direction or another, but it's fairly short.
 So you're not really buying something and then just kind of letting it sit there and do its thing.
 And then in terms of the actual non-deliverables or like the swaps, like contracts, well, it's, you know, you're buying kind of like a traditional financial instrument and it's not code.
-Oh, wow, okay.
+[Note: Speaker reacts to being informed they are almost out of time.]: "Oh, wow, okay.
 That was fast.
 Well, I'm gonna run through this really quick.
-Thank you.
+Thank you."

 ## P2P Hashrates